 We've also improved communication.
 With our new Track & Trace technology, customers receive a text on the morning of their delivery with a link, where they can view the location of their delivery team on a map, complete with live updates of their expected time of arrival (ETA), keeping our customers constantly informed every mile of the journey.

 But we don't want to stop there.
-This year, we have further improvements planned, including a customer excellence training programme for all our delivery teams.
+We are implementing further improvements, including a customer excellence training programme for all our delivery teams.
 I'm incredibly proud of the work my team have achieved over the last 12 months—without them, none of this would be possible.

 I’d also like to mention the incredible work carried out by my colleagues in the Distribution Centre, headed up by James Bevens (Distribution Centre Manager) and Glenn Pennington (Health and Safety Manager).
-They recently won an International Safety Award with Merit from the British Safety Council, demonstrating how seriously we take health and safety in the workplace.
+They recently won an International Safety Award with Merit from the British Safety Council for 2 years running, demonstrating how seriously we take health and safety in the workplace.

 Can you explain a little bit more about your professional background and what brought you here?

-How have you found being a woman, working in your role, in a male-dominated environment?
+How do you find being a woman in a male-dominated field like logistics?

 There are current vacancies within my department and I would love for women, as well as men, to apply.
 Head to our Careers Page to find out more.

-Thanks for your time Lisa.
+Thanks for your time Georgina.
 We look forward to seeing more updates on home delivery in the coming months.

 International Women's Day takes place annually on 8th March, celebrating women’s achievements and raising awareness against gender bias.
-This year’s theme is “a balanced world is a better world” and you can find out more by heading to the International Women’s day website, or searching #BalanceforBetter on social media.
+This year’s theme is #EmbraceEquity and you can find out more by heading to the International Women’s day website, or searching #EmbraceEquity on social media.